-10. Opportunities to teach safeguarding
+9. Opportunities to teach safeguarding

-The Trust Board and Local Governing Bodies will ensure that children and young people are taught about how to keep themselves and others safe, including online.
+The governing body/proprietor will ensure that children and young people are taught about how to keep themselves and others safe, including online.

-The Trust Board and Local Governing Bodies recognise that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with SEND.
+The governing body/proprietor recognises that effective education should be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with SEND.

-Relevant topics will be included within Relationships Education and through Health Education, having regard to statutory guidance.
+Relevant topics will be included within Relationships Education (primary schools) and Relationships and Sex Education (also known as Sex and Relationship Education) (secondary schools) and through Health Education (all pupils in state funded schools), having regard to statutory guidance.

-Preventative education is most effective in the context of a whole-school approach that prepares children and young people for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
+Preventative education is most effective in the context of a whole-school approach that prepares children and young people for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.

-The Trust Board and Local Governing Bodies expect that the school's values and standards should be upheld and demonstrated throughout all aspects of school life.
-These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetables lessons and reinforced throughout the whole curriculum.
+The governing body expects that the school's values and standards should be upheld and demonstrated throughout all aspects of school life.
+These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 This whole-school approach will be fully inclusive and developed to be age and stage of development appropriate, and will tackle (in age-appropriate stages) issues such as:

 - Healthy and respectful relationships

 - Boundaries and consent

 - Stereotyping, prejudice and equality

 - Body confidence and self-esteem

-- How to recognise and abusive relationship, including coercive and controlling behaviour - The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and FGM, and how to access support, and - What constitutes sexual harassment and sexual violence and why these are always unacceptable.
+- How to recognise and abusive relationship, including coercive and controlling behaviour

+- The concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and FGM, and how to access support, and

+- What constitutes sexual harassment and sexual violence and why these are always unacceptable.